The framework

 For school-based allied health workers

 Offers a structured, evidence-informed approach to school-based supports.
-It equips professionals with the tools to conceptualise support clearly, and collaborate effectively.
+It equips professionals with the tools to conceptualise support clearly and collaborate effectively.
+This enables consistent, aligned care across classrooms, teams and systems.